 Founded in the late 17th century, Sikar was the largest and the richest ‘thikana’ (Feudal State) under Jaipur.
-The town was modelled to resemble the city plan of Jaipur.
-The walled city has lofty buildings, a massive fort and an array of splendid havelis and temples ornate with beautiful frescoes.
+The town was modeled to resemble the city plan of Jaipur.
+The walled city has lofty buildings, a massive fort and an array of splendid Havelis and temples ornate with beautiful frescoes.
 It is now one of the two districts of Shekhawati, the other being Jhunjhunu.
-Worth a visit are Sikar’s large market, the clock tower and the painted Biyani havelis.
+Worth a visit are Sikar’s large market, the clock tower and the painted Biyani Havelis.

 There is one haveli painted only in blue, suggestive of the typical Chinese blue-and-white porcelain.
 Other attractions include Sagarmal Sodhani Haveli, Madho Niwas-Kothi.
 Jubilee Hall & Fort are worth visiting.
 The fort and temples of Gopinath, Raghunath and Madan Mohan with commendable frescoes are absolutely exemplary.
 Area closeby has Jeen Mata Temple and Harsh Nath Temple.